-Personalised Learning for Life Using Supportive Strategies is an approach developed by staff at The Loddon School, within the philosophy of PROACT-SCIPr-UK®, to engage pupils in activities which both meet their learning needs and motivates them enough to want to repeat experiences.
+Personalised Learning for Life Using Supportive Strategies is an approach developed by staff at The Loddon School, within the philosophy of PROACT-SCIPr-UK[®], to engage students in activities which both meet their learning needs and motivates them enough to want to repeat experiences.

 The whole approach involves a structured process of assessment, analysis and the planning of positive learning opportunities for the individual.
 PLLUSS is essentially person-centred but "teacher"-led.
-Chosen activities focus on what the pupil finds highly motivating but have clearly defined learning outcomes, identified by the "teacher".
+Chosen activities focus on those the student finds highly motivating but have clearly defined learning outcomes, identified by the "teacher".
+At The Loddon School all staff working directly with the children are responsible for the children's education.

-All experiences are provided within a positive, communication-centred environment, designed to maximise the pupil's quality of life by teaching the most useful skills for life throughout the waking day, some of which will focus on replacing unwanted or restrictive (challenging) behaviours.
+All experiences are provided within a positive, communication-centred environment, designed to maximise the student's quality of life by teaching the most useful skills for life throughout the waking day, some of which will focus on replacing unwanted or restrictive (challenging) behaviours.

-This positive approach will benefit pupils who are apparently "non-cooperative" or de-motivated, particularly those who use their behaviour to escape from or avoid situations.
+This positive approach will benefit students who are apparently "non-cooperative" or demotivated, particularly those who use their behaviour to escape from or avoid situations.

-Essentially it is intended for young people working at P levels, but the approach has wider potential applications.
+Essentially it is intended for children and young people working at pre-national curriculum levels, but the approach has wider potential applications.

-Such pupils will have significant communication difficulties both in understanding language and in expressing themselves through language.
+Such students will have significant communication difficulties both in understanding language and in expressing themselves through language.
 They may experience confusion and high levels of anxiety because of their difficulties with making sense of the world around them.

-Typically, they may have a history of negative experiences, of "failure", or of being excluded from settings, possibly because of their apparent incompatibility with a group but most often because of their behaviour.
+Typically, they may have a history of negative experiences - of "failure" - or of being excluded from settings, possibly because of their apparent incompatibility with a group but most often because of their behaviour.
 They may withdraw from situations or become hyperactive or use aggression.

-Many will find relating and interacting with other people difficult or even unimportant and will look for predictability, support and security through routines.
+Many children find relating and interacting with other people difficult or even unimportant and will look for predictability, support and security through routines.